CREATIVE DEBATE: OUR YOUTH AND COMMUNITY PROGRAMME

 What is Creative Debate?

-Using theatre and film to spark conversations, Creative Debate equips participants with the tools to self-advocate and explore complex themes in view of creating real change in their communities.
+Using theatre and film to spark conversations, Creative Debate equips participants with the tools to self-advocate and explore complex themes in view of creating real change in their communities and gain ownership of their future.
 The technique was developed by Emilia Teglia, founder of Odd Eyes Theatre, in her work with Cardboard Citizens and Augusto Boal first and in Odd Eyes’ programmes with young people, migrants and refugees, including speakers of English as second language, and participants with special education needs (SEND).
 The goal of this technique is to support participants to gain social awareness and confidence in expressing their views, creating a safe environment for unprejudiced dialogue and ultimately liberating and empowering people.

 Creative Debate started in 2015 to accompany the first theatre production of #Haters, then adapted for screen.
 Since then, the project engaged with over 10,000 people, prompting conversations through debate and storytelling either in film or theatre format.